 Corruption enriches the few, but weakens society as a whole.
 Corruption undermines the rule of law and democracy; it leads to the wasting of public funds; it distorts competition; it hampers trade and inhibits investments.
 Hence, corruption is unanimously recognized as a major evil.

 Even if certainly not free of corruptive behaviours, Switzerland belongs to the group of the most virtuous countries in this field, subscribing to the highest scores of the Corruption Perception Index of the NGO Transparency International.
-In 2018, Switzerland ranked third out of 180 countries examined, with a score of 85/100.
+In 20202, Switzerland ranked third out of 180 countries examined, with a score of 85/100.

-Switzerland also actively participates in the development of international instruments aimed at combatting corruption.
+Switzerland also actively participates in the development of international instruments aimed at combating corruption and cooperating to fight against corruption.
 These can be seen on the following page: